You are here

 - POTCAR - Pseudopotentials and information about the atoms (mass, valence, etc.).

 Sample input files are available to run a test job.
-More information about VASP input files can be found in the User Guide.
+More example files can be acquired from VASP's wiki, which may be more up to date.
+More specific information about VASP input files can be found in the User Guide.

 An example PBS script for submitting VASP jobs to the queue is shown below.